Chronic Lymphocytic Thyroiditis: Understanding Your Pathology Report

 What causes chronic lymphocytic thyroiditis?

-The exact reason why the immune system behaves this way is not fully understood, but several risk factors have been identified:
+The exact reason the immune system behaves this way is not fully understood, but several risk factors have been identified:

-How is chronic lymphocytic thyroiditis diagnosed?
+How is the diagnosis of chronic lymphocytic thyroiditis made?

 What does chronic lymphocytic thyroiditis look like under the microscope?

-What are the next steps after diagnosis?
+What happens after the diagnosis?

 Questions to ask your doctor